Trump dissolves business advisory councils as CEOs quit

-President Donald Trump dissolved two of his economic advisory councils Wednesday after a rash of CEOs resigned in the wake of his response to a white nationalist attack in Charlottesville, Virginia.
+President Donald Trump dissolved two of his economic advisory councils Wednesday after a rash of CEOs resigned in the wake of his response to a white nationalist attack in Charlottesville, Virginia, that occurred Saturday.

 "Rather than putting pressure on the businesspeople of the Manufacturing Council & Strategy & Policy Forum, I am ending both," Trump tweeted.
 "Thank you all!

 Trump's tweet came just moments after two more executives announced their resignations from his Manufacturing Council Wednesday.
-Leaders of another council said they were disbanding the forum because the Charlottesville debate had become "a distraction" to their purpose.
+Leaders of another council, called the Strategic and Policy Forum, said they were disbanding the body because the Charlottesville debate had become "a distraction" to their purpose.

-"As our members have expressed individually over the past several days, intolerance, racism and violence have absolutely no place in this country and are an affront to core American values...We believe the debate over Forum participation has become a distraction from our well-intentioned and sincere desire to aid vital policy discussions on how to improve the lives of everyday Americans," a statement from members of the Strategic and Policy Forum council read.
+"As our members have expressed individually over the past several days, intolerance, racism and violence have absolutely no place in this country and are an affront to core American values," the group said in a statement.
+"We believe the debate over Forum participation has become a distraction from our well-intentioned and sincere desire to aid vital policy discussions on how to improve the lives of everyday Americans."

 "As such, the President and we are disbanding the Forum," it added.

-The developments came as public pressure mounted on executives to disavow Trump's latest remarks about a white nationalist attack in Charlottesville, Virginia, on Saturday.
-On Tuesday, Trump doubled down on his initial response in which he said counter-protesters demonstrating against white nationalism were equally to blame for the violence at race-fueled riots in Charlottesville over the weekend.
+The developments came as public pressure mounted on executives to disavow Trump after he doubled down Tuesday on his initial response that counter-protesters demonstrating against white nationalism were equally to blame for the violence at race-fueled riots in Charlottesville over the weekend.

-Wednesday's departures began with Inge Thulin, the chairman and chief executive of manufacturing giant 3M, who said he was stepping away from the council because he felt “the initiative is no longer an effective vehicle for 3M to advance” its goals.
+Wednesday's departures began with Inge Thulin, the chairman and chief executive of 3M, who said he was stepping away from the Manufacturing Council because he felt “the initiative is no longer an effective vehicle for 3M to advance” its goals.

+“Sustainability, diversity and inclusion are my personal values and also fundamental to the 3M Vision.
+The past few months have provided me with an opportunity to reflect upon my commitment to these values,” Thulin said in a statement released by the company.

+“I joined the Manufacturing Jobs Initiative in January to advocate for policies that align with our values and encourage even stronger investment and job growth – in order to make the United States stronger, healthier and more prosperous for all people.
+After careful consideration, I believe the initiative is no longer an effective vehicle for 3M to advance these goals,” he added.

 "I believe the President should have been – and still needs to be – unambiguous on that point," she added.
 "Following yesterday’s remarks from the President, I cannot remain on the Manufacturing Jobs Initiative.
 I will continue to support all efforts to spur economic growth and advocate for the values that have always made America great," Morrison said.

-The departures bring the total number of business and labor leaders to quit the body to seven since Trump's initial response blaming "many sides" for the violence over the weekend.
+Those departures brought the total number of business and labor leaders to quit the manufacturing body to seven since Trump's initial response blaming "many sides" for the violence over the weekend.

 On Tuesday, AFL-CIO President Richard Trumka and Alliance for American Manufacturing head Scott Paul quit the panel, joining the chief executives of Merck, Intel and Under Armour, who left Monday in the wake of Trump's initial remarks.